ilhan007/ui5con25-handson/docs/1_Getting_Started.md

 class MyComponent extends UI5Element {
 ```

-The demo component includes a single property, count, defined with the `@property` decorator.
+The component includes a single property, `count`, defined with the `@property` decorator.
-Clicking the component triggers an the `onClick` handler that increments count.
+Clicking the component triggers the `onClick` handler that increments the `count`.

 ```js
   @property({ validator: Integer, defaultValue: 0 })